 Oxidative stress from chronic inflammation may perpetuate it into a vicious cycle.
 External sources of oxidative stress will further increase the burden.
 Sources of oxidative stress include air pollution, rancid fats, foods cooked to high temperature, toxin exposure and many more.
 Oxidative stress is the imbalance between free radicals and antioxidants, and so when tackling any inflammatory condition, it is essential to consume sufficient antioxidants!

 There are a range of bone and joint issues faced by many breeds of dogs.
-Some do have a genetic disposition, and many are simply degradation due to aging.
+Some do have a genetic disposition, and many are simply degradation due to ageing.
 An appropriate diagnosis from a qualified practitioner is essential, and support from a range of practitioners may be beneficial; canine massage therapists or hydrotherapists for example.
 Whole foods will provide nutrients in their most available form but do consider the impact of any underlying health issues which could affect the utilisation of nutrients when building healthy bones and joints.
 Ensure you are feeding the appropriate nutrients needed for bone health and avoiding those anti-nutrients!

 Written by Lisa Hannaby - Bsc.
 Psych.
 Hons, MSc Human Nutrition